-We have a successful history of acquiring complementary assets and businesses that strengthen our platform.
+We have a successful history of acquiring complementary assets and businesses that strengthen our platform, including our recent acquisition of WageWorks.
 We seek to continue this growth strategy and are regularly engaged in evaluating different opportunities.
 We have developed an internal capability to source, evaluate and integrate acquisitions that have created value for shareholders.
 We intend to continue to pursue acquisitions of complementary assets and businesses that we believe will strengthen our platform.